Skip to content

 • When a declaration takes effect, any decision or decision by the decision-maker stops having effect, any appeal against the decision-maker is discontinued and the process for assessing the application restarts.

-• The Chief Executive may assess or re-assess all or part of the development application for SFD.
+• The Chief Executive may assess or re-assess all or part of the development application for SFD or request a change to the development application for SFD.

 • There are limited appeal rights for development approvals for SFD.